-Summer Term Admission: The MArch 3+, MIA 3+, MID 3+, MLA 3+, and MVCD 3+ programs only admit students to the summer semester term.
+Summer Admission: The MArch 3+, MIA 3+, MID 3+, MLA 3+, and MVCD 3+ programs only admit students to the summer term.

-Fall Term Admission: The MArch 2 year, MIA 2 year, MID 2 year, MLA 2 year, MSBE, MSD, MUD and MVCD 2 year programs only admit students for the fall semester term.
+Fall Admission: The MArch 2-year, MIA 2-year, MID 2-year, MLA 2-year, MSBE, MSD, MUD, and MVCD 2 year programs only admit students for the fall semester.

-All application materials will be submitted through two different online systems: the Graduate College and Slideroom.
+All application materials will be submitted through two different online systems: ASU Graduate Education and SlideRoom.
 Please read the following application directions carefully.
 Materials that are not sent directly to the appropriate locations could experience a delay and may result in the applicant’s denial.

-Please submit only the following items directly to the Graduate College:
+Please submit only the following items directly to Graduate Education:

-Once the Graduate College Admissions office receives the application, students are notified of their asurite id and activation code through an acknowledgement sent by the Graduate College Admissions office within 48 hours of receipt of the application.
-If you have submitted an application and have not received this code, please contact the Graduate College office at 480.965.6113.
+Once the Graduate Education office receives the application, students are notified of their ASURITE ID and activation code through an acknowledgement sent by Graduate Education within 48 hours of receipt of the application.
+If you have submitted an application and have not received this code, please contact Graduate Education at 480.965.6113.

-Applicants are then able to track the status of their application materials submitted to the Graduate College Admissions office through their MyASU page.
+Applicants are then able to track the status of their application materials submitted to Graduate Education through their MyASU page.
 Through this website, applicants will be notified of missing documents (transcripts, application fee, etc) and provided with up-to-date information on the routing of the application.
-View more information on tracking your application status.

 All other required application materials should be submitted online at SlideRoom.
 These materials include the following:

 Applicants who need technical support when submitting materials through the slide room system should send emails to firstname.lastname@example.org.